GuideNepalBike LoanTwo WheelerEMIPulsarVehicle LoanBagmati

 Total payable over 36 months: 6,275 × 36 = Rs 2,25,900.
 Interest paid: 2,25,900 − 1,91,760 = Rs 34,140.

-Add the typical loan-setup fees most banks bundle:
+Then the loan-setup fees most banks bundle:

-• Processing fee: 0.75–1.0% of loan amount = ~Rs 1,500–1,900.
+• Processing fee: 0.75–1.0% of loan amount, so ~Rs 1,500–1,900.

-• Loan protection insurance (often presented as required, technically optional): ~Rs 2,000–4,000 one-time.
+• Loan protection insurance (presented as required, technically optional): ~Rs 2,000–4,000 one-time.

 • CIC report fee: Rs 200–500.